'Wild rituals, human scarecrows & electromagnetic transmissions'

 Urban Pasturesby Herbanists + GrowLab

-This day will be a day of demonstrating and imagining the everyday life of Losæter.
-A group of individuals will produce food and tools and perform everyday rituals, both planned and spontaneous.
+This day was a day of demonstrating and imagining the everyday life of Losæter.
+A group of individuals produced food and tools and performed everyday rituals, both planned and spontaneous.
 Cheese-making with goats milk, experimental flatbread baking, herb harvesting and drying, creams and ointments making and whittling.
-People are welcome to join in the activities, or bring their own "sæter" activities, tools and stories.
+People joined in the activities, or brought their own "sæter" activities, tools and stories.

 Saturday, June 17 (2-4pm)